pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-10-26-goodreads-books-analysis.md

 ---

 I started tracking my reading activity on the Goodreads app ~ 6 years ago.
 Why?
 Because Bertrand Russell once famously said,
->“There are two motives for reading a book; one, that you enjoy it; the other, that you can boast about it (on Goodreads).”
+>“There are two motives for reading a book; one, that you enjoy it; the other, that you can boast about it on Goodreads.”

 Okay, I'm joking about the second part!
 But I've actually found the Goodreads annual [Reading Challenges](https://www.goodreads.com/challenges/11621-2020-reading-challenge) to be a good motivation to read more books.
 It's a simple pledge you make to read a certain no. of books a year, but since it's tracked publicly on a social media site, you end up completing the challenge more often than not, out of vanity, if not, motivation.